-A newsletter will be posted on the PUENTE website and hard copies (upon request) can be sent home with your child at the start of each week.
-The newsletter contains important information for parents/caregivers as well as a summary of the week's academic activities.
+A newsletter will be posted on ParentSquare and hard copies (upon request) can be sent home with your child at the start of the month.
+The newsletter contains important information for parents/caregivers as well as a summary of the upcoming month's academic activities.
 This is provided to encourage conversation at home between parents/caregivers and their children with regard to what was learned in school each day.
 The newsletter often contains educational resources that parents/caregivers may obtain to reinforce at home the lessons being taught in the classrooms.